brigitta muntendorf

 Her settings range from instrumental, choral, and orchestral music to audio-visual (AR-)installations and trans-digital music/dance theater.
 Her artistic research on 3D-Audio and AI-Voice Clones takes place in scientific-artistic collaborations with partners such as d&b audio and S+T+ARTS / Ars Electronica.

-Her music theater MELENCOLIA (commissioned by Bregenzer Festspiele 2022, Hollandfestival 2024; Muntendorf/Lobeck), was the first opera to be awarded an Honorary Mention at the Prix Arts Electronica and was selected as a flagship project by the Federal Government Commissioner for Art and Culture.
+Her opera MELENCOLIA (Muntendorf/Lobeck; Bregenzer Festspiele 2022, Holland Festival 2024, Berliner Festspiele / State Opera Berlin 2025), written for Ensemble Modern, choir, live video, and 3D audio, was the first opera to receive an Honorary Mention at the Prix Ars Electronica and was recognized as a flagship project by the German Federal Government.

-With the world premiere of her 3D-Audio space oratorio ORBIT – A War Series for AI-Voice Clones and Electronics (commissioned by La Biennale di Venezia/Biennale Musica 2023), Muntendorf marked the beginning of a large-scale 3D-Audio trilogy that deals with the topic of systematic violence.
-Praised as “a powerful exploration of the dramas of war” (Rolling Stone) and “a posthuman, futuristic and influential space oratorio” (La Repubblica) ORBIT – A War Series refers to the work of the American artist Nancy Spero and her depictions of the connection between sexuality and oppressive power structures.
+With the 3D-audio Space Oratorio ORBIT – A War Series (commissioned by La Biennale di Venezia 2023), she began a trilogy examining systemic violence.
+The work, described as “a powerful exploration of the dramas of war” (Rolling Stone) and “a posthuman, futuristic and influential space oratorio” (La Repubblica), draws inspiration from Nancy Spero’s reflections on the interplay between sexuality and power.

-In addition to numerous prizes and artist residencies (articularly influential were Villa Kamogawa, SWR Studio Freiburg, CitĂ© International des Arts, Paris), she has been awarded the Ernst von Siemens Music Foundation’s Young Composer’s Prize and the German Young Music Authors Award of GEMA.
-Muntendorfs Trilogy for Two Pianos and live electronics (GrauSchumacher Piano Duo) was awarded with the German Record Critics’ Award 2023 and is considered a pioneering composition, as is her Public Privacy series, which was performed in over 30 countries.
+In addition to numerous prizes and residencies, including Villa Kamogawa, SWR Studio Freiburg, and Cité Internationale des Arts, Paris, Muntendorf received the Ernst von Siemens Young Composer’s Prize and the German Young Music Authors Award of GEMA.
+Her Trilogy for Two Pianos (GrauSchumacher Piano Duo) won the 2023 German Record Critics’ Award and, like her Public Privacy series—performed in over 30 countries—is considered pioneering.